 Knowing what to include can be difficult, so we have put together a handy guide for chemotherapy care package inspiration below.
 Of course, you know your loved one best so always include the fun silly things that will help remind them of the good times and good times ahead!
 But, we have outlined some additional small gifts to add to your gift basket that express love and support, whilst also including more practical items that can help patients keep their minds occupied during chemotherapy treatments or hospital visits.

 Chemotherapy Care Package Ideas

 It can be difficult to think of a gift for someone undergoing such pain and trauma during their chemo treatments, as whatever you give it just does not seem enough.
-The items listed below are thoughtful gift ideas to give to a loved one undergoing chemotherapy and radiation treatments to brighten their day a little bit!
+The items listed below are thoughtful gift ideas to give to a loved one undergoing chemotherapy, surgery, and radiation treatments to brighten their day a little bit!

 Warm Blankets, Socks, and Comfy Slippers

 Everyone loves a pair of warm socks and comfy slippers!
 For the recipient of your chemotherapy care package, these items can make them feel a bit more comfortable in a hospital environment.
 One of the side effects of cancer and its treatment is rapid weight loss.
 This can lead to sufferers feeling cold more often.
 A warm blanket, cozy socks, and comfy slippers can help to provide relief from hospital air-con or general cold spells.